History of West Ham United F.C.: 2019–2020

-At the beginning of the season West Ham again broke their transfer record, this time with the transfer of Sebastien Haller for £45,000,000.
+At the beginning of the season West Ham again broke their transfer record, this time with the transfer of Sébastien Haller for £45,000,000.
 This was in addition to the £24,000,000 paid for Pablo Fornals They also lost the previous season's top scorer, Marko Arnautović who signed for Shanghai SIPG for a fee of £22,400,000 The season started well and after seven games West Ham were third in the league.
 In their seventh game, a 2–2 draw with Bournemouth, goalkeeper, Łukasz Fabiański injured his thigh and was replaced by recent free signing, Roberto.
 He retained his place in goal with Fabianski's injury predicted to keep him out for up to two months, and several of his performances attracted criticism after he was deemed to be at fault for goals by Everton, Sheffield United, Newcastle United and Burnley where he pushed the ball into his own net for Burnley's third goal in a 3–0 victory; following yet more poor form he was dropped to the bench, with third-choice and recent signing, David Martin playing the fixture against Chelsea on 30 November.
 Having spent £155,000,000 during Pellegrini's time as manager, West Ham had seen little return from their big money transfers.
 By the end of December 2019 they were in 17th place, one point above the relegation places.
 Following a 2–1 home defeat by Leicester City, their ninth defeat in 12 games, Pellegrini was sacked after 18 months in charge.